sendbird/sendbird-platform-sdk-javascript/docs/ApplicationApi.md

 ## retrieveIpWhitelist

-> retrieveIpWhitelist(opts)
+> InlineResponse2007 retrieveIpWhitelist(opts)

 Retrieve an IP whitelist

 ## Retrieve an IP whitelist  Retrieves a list of all the IP ranges and addresses that have access to your Sendbird application.
 This list is called an IP whitelist and its addresses are granted API access when the IP whitelist API enables [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) notations.
 If you specify which IP addresses or ranges to include in the whitelist, any unlisted foreign IP addresses will be denied access.
-If you don’t specify any IP address or range to include in the whitelist, all IP addresses will be granted API access.
+If you don&#39;t specify any IP address or range to include in the whitelist, all IP addresses will be granted API access.
 You can configure the IP whitelist under Settings &gt; Security &gt; Allowed IPs in the [Sendbird Dashboard](https://dashboard.sendbird.com).  https://sendbird.com/docs/chat/v3/platform-api/guides/application#2-retrieve-an-ip-whitelist

 ### Example